-UK law has adopted the enlightened shareholder approach to the orientation of its directors' duties.
+UK law has adopted an 'enlightened shareholder value' approach to the content of its directors' duties.
 The Companies Act requires directors, when deciding how to exercise the powers of the company, to have regard to:

 the likely consequences of any decision in the long term, the interests of the company's employees, the need to foster the company's business relationships with suppliers, customers and others, the impact of the company's operations on the community and the environment, the desirability of the company maintaining a reputation for high standards of business conduct, and the need to act fairly as between members of the company.

-Much recent discussion of corporate governance reform has centred on the duties companies owe to stakeholders.
+Much recent discussion of corporate governance reform has centred on the role of other stakeholders (such as employees, suppliers and the community) and a company's responsibility to engage with them.
 The Code now seeks to ensure that companies are more open and accountable to their stakeholders, and particularly their workforce.
-Recent legislation also requires large companies to report on how directors have discharged their duty to consider the above-mentioned stakeholders.
-None of these developments will authorise directors to prefer the interests of other stakeholders to those of the shareholders; nor will it give other stakeholders any ability to hold directors legally accountable for their decisions.
+Legislation also requires large companies to report on how directors have discharged their duty to consider stakeholders.2 None of these developments will authorise directors to prefer the interests of other stakeholders to those of the shareholders; nor will it give other stakeholders any ability to hold directors legally accountable for their decisions.
 However, the recent trajectory of enhanced disclosures opens companies up to a new regime of public censure on such matters.

-UK law takes a relatively strict approach to the enforcement of directors' duties.
-For example, unauthorised self-dealing is not reviewed ex post against an entire fairness standard, as it might be in Delaware; rather, the transaction is in principle voidable at the instigation of the company without any inquiry into its fairness.
-Breach of duty is, in principle, actionable only by the company to which the duty is owed, and not by its shareholders or creditors.
-While a shareholder may bring a derivative action on behalf of the company in relation to actual or threatened breaches of duty, the UK legal system is not well suited to private enforcement of directors' duties outside formal insolvency proceedings, so litigation by shareholders of a listed company alleging breach of duty by its directors is extremely rare.
+UK law has a relatively strict approach to the enforcement of directors' duties.
+For example, unauthorised self-dealing is not reviewed ex post against an entire fairness standard, as it might be in Delaware; rather, the transaction is voidable, in principle, at the instigation of the company without any enquiry into its fairness.
+Breach of duty is, in principle, actionable only by the company, to which the duty is owed, and not by its shareholders or creditors.
+Although a shareholder may bring a derivative action on behalf of a company in relation to actual or threatened breaches of duty, the UK legal system is not well suited to private enforcement of directors' duties outside formal insolvency proceedings, so litigation by shareholders of a listed company alleging breach of duty by its directors is extremely rare.

-In relation to control-seeking transactions (i.e., any proposed acquisition of 30 per cent or more of the voting rights), the Takeover Code requires shareholder approval for any proposed action by the directors that may result in any offer (or expected offer) for the company being frustrated, or in shareholders being denied the opportunity to accept or reject the offer on its merits.
+In relation to control-seeking transactions (i.e., any proposed acquisition of 30 per cent or more of the voting rights in a company), the Takeover Code requires shareholder approval for any proposed action by the directors that may result in any offer (or expected offer) for the company being frustrated, or in shareholders being denied the opportunity to accept or reject the offer on its merits.
 Shareholders are protected by the substantive and procedural rules regulating control transactions.